How innovative is your company?

 — A. Tzoumas · CTO, SciFY.org

-What your teams can pick up directly.
+What your teams can deploy today.

 Frameworks from the book.
 Templates used by innovation teams globally.
 Two free ebooks of practitioner perspectives on innovation and AI.